Military Joint Chiefs condemn 'sedition and insurrection' at US Capitol as federal and local officials scramble to ensure security - KTVZ

 The Joint Chief’s statement Tuesday reminding troops of their obligation to defend the Constitution is a disturbing indication of their concern — the chiefs seek, wherever possible, to avoid taking stances that may have political overtones.
 But the military leaders felt it was important to make a statement given the gravity of events surrounding the inauguration, CNN was told.

-The statement referenced the certification of the election by Congress and said, “President-elect Biden will be inaugurated and will become our 46th Commander in Chief.”
+The statement referenced Congress’ certification of the election and said, “President-elect Biden will be inaugurated and will become our 46th Commander in Chief.”

 ‘No place for extremism’

-The statement comes as the military has launched an effort to examine whether some in the ranks of the military may be sympathetic to the aims and extremist beliefs being propagated by some Trump supporters.
+The statement comes as the military has launched an effort to examine whether some in the ranks may be sympathetic to the aims and extremist beliefs being propagated by some Trump supporters.

-CNN has learned the US Army is working with the Secret Service to determine if there are soldiers who will be part of the National Guard contingent providing security at Biden’s inauguration who require additional background screening.
+CNN has learned the US Army is working with the Secret Service to determine if there are soldiers in the National Guard contingent providing security at Biden’s inauguration who require additional background screening for extremist sympathies.

 The DC National Guard is also providing additional training to service members as they arrive in Washington to stress that if they see or hear something that is not appropriate, they should report it to their chain of command, an Army spokesperson said in a written statement to CNN.